-Any delay in consummating the Merger may increase the cash portion of the Merger Consideration and adversely impact the Company's ability to realize synergies and other benefits that are anticipated if the Merger is consummated within the expected timeframe.
-In particular, if applicable closing conditions set forth in the Merger Agreement are not satisfied by March 25, 2020, the amount of cash payable by the Company as consideration in the Merger per share of Caesars common stock will increase by \$0.003333 for each day (subject to certain exceptions described in the Merger Agreement) from March 25, 2020 until the closing date of the Merger.
+Any delay in consummating the Merger may increase the cash portion of the Merger Consideration and adversely impact the combined company's ability to realize synergies and other benefits that are anticipated if the Merger is consummated within the expected timeframe.
+In particular, if the applicable closing conditions set forth in the Merger Agreement are not satisfied by March 25, 2020, the amount of cash payable by the Company as Merger Consideration per share of Caesars common stock will increase by \$0.003333 for each day (provided that such amount will not be payable if the waiting period under the HSR Act has expired or been terminated but (to the extent required) the consents of the holders of Caesar's 5.00% convertible senior notes due 2024 have not been obtained) from March 25, 2020 until the closing date of the Merger.
 In addition, the market price of the Company's common stock may reflect various market assumptions as to whether and when the Merger will be consummated.
 Consequently, the failure to consummate, or any delay in the consummation of, the Merger could result in significant changes in the market price of the Company's common stock.
-In addition, the Company has incurred and will continue to incur significant costs relating to the Merger, such as debt commitment, legal, accounting, financial advisor and printing fees that may increase in the event that the consummation of the Merger is delayed and will be payable in the event that the Merger is not consummated.
+In addition, the Company has incurred and will continue to incur significant costs relating to the Merger, such as debt commitment, legal, accounting, financial advisor and printing fees, and, to the extent that the Debt Financing is incurred prior to consummation of the Merger, interest expense, in each case, that may increase in the event that the consummation of the Merger is delayed and will be payable in the event that the Merger is not consummated.
+For example, pursuant to the A&R Commitment Letter and the related fee letters, if the Debt Financing does not close prior to January 31, 2020, then subject to certain conditions set forth in the A&R Commitment Letter and the related fee letters, the Commitment Parties have the right to require ERI (or an unrestricted subsidiary of ERI) to issue all or a portion of the Debt Financing (other than the commitments for ERI's new revolving credit facility or 364-day secured bridge facility) into escrow pending consummation of the Merger and satisfaction of the other closing conditions, or in certain circumstances, to allocate a portion of the Debt Financing to lenders, which would result in ERI incurring additional interest expense prior to consummation of the Merger.
 Moreover, if the Merger Agreement is terminated in certain circumstances, the Company will be obligated to pay a termination fee to Caesars of approximately \$154.9 million, or in certain other circumstances, approximately \$836.8 million.
 In addition, the Company will be obligated to reimburse Caesars' expenses for an amount not to exceed \$50.0 million if the Merger Agreement is terminated because of the failure to obtain the required approval of the Company's stockholders.
-In the event the MTA is terminated because the Merger Agreement is terminated, the Company is required to pay VICI a fee of \$75.0 million pursuant to the terms of the MTA.
+Further, in the event the MTA is terminated because the Merger Agreement is terminated, the Company is required to pay VICI a fee of \$75.0 million pursuant to the terms of the MTA.